Skip to content Skip to Navigation

 What are OAA Events?

-OAA events are learning sessions administered by the Association, including the Conference, OAA Continuing Education Webinar Series, and SHIFT Challenge virtual events.
+OAA events are learning sessions administered by the Association, including the Conference, OAA Continuing Education Webinar Series, and SHIFT and NOW Lecture events.
 If you have a question about whether an event falls under this category, please contact OAA ConEd.
 Do not self-report Continuing Education hours obtained at OAA-administered events.
 Your attendance will be uploaded to your transcript.
 Duplicate hours could result in errors on your transcript.

 Who/what is a provider?